jessesquires/JSQMessagesViewController/README.md

 ## License

 You are free to use this as you please.
 No attribution necessary.

+**If you do use this, I would love to here about it!**

 MIT License
 Copyright &copy; 2013 Jesse Squires